PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 Do you know that PrestaShop 1.7.7 comes with 88 built-in modules?
 That is 88 ways for merchants to start their online store and empower their business, directly from their back office! :fire:

-In this article, we will try to answer all your questions about this subject.
+In this article, we will try to answer all your questions about this topic.
 So let’s get started!

 ## What is a built-in module exactly?